Traveling from outside of Colorado? Welcome.

 Q. How safe is abortion?

-A. The National Abortion Federation (NAF) notes that nearly half of women under 45 in the United States have had an abortion at some time in their lives.
+A. According to the Guttmacher Institute, 1 in 4 women in the U.S. will have had an abortion by the age of 45.
 A first-trimester abortion in a reputable clinic using local anesthesia is the safest and most commonly performed outpatient procedure in the United States today.

 Complication rates are low.
-In fact, complications from a first trimester abortion are considerably less frequent and less serious than those associated with giving birth.
-Some possible complications include incomplete abortion, infection, laceration of the cervix, heavy bleeding, resuction, uterine perforation, allergic reaction to a medication (including shock or cardiac arrest).
-According to NAF statistics, 97% of women having abortions in the first trimester of pregnancy report no complications; 2.5% have minor complications that can be handled at the medical office or abortion facility; and less than 0.5% have more serious complications that require some additional surgical procedure and/or hospitalization.
+In fact, complications from a first trimester abortion are considerably less frequent and less serious than those associated with dental or cosmetic surgery or with giving birth.
+According to National Abortion Federation statistics, 97% of women having abortions in the first trimester of pregnancy report no complications; 2.5% have minor complications that can be handled at the medical office or abortion facility; and less than 0.5% have more serious complications that require some additional surgical procedure and/or hospitalization.

 Anti-abortion activists claim that having an abortion increases the risk of developing breast cancer and endangers future childbearing.
 However, these claims have been refuted by medical research.
 In February 2003, a panel of experts convened by the National Cancer Institute concluded that studies have clearly shown that “induced abortion is not associated with an increase in breast cancer risk.”
 Furthermore, medical data show that a first trimester abortion poses virtually no risk to future ability to conceive or bear a child.